karthikeyan-133/Laundary_Pos/CORS_FIXES.md

 - Added a simple middleware to ensure CORS headers are always set
 - Ensured all API endpoints properly respond with CORS headers

+### 6. Environment Configuration

+- Created `backend-new/.env` file with proper MySQL database configuration for local development
+- Ensured environment variables are properly loaded in serverless functions

 ## Testing the Fix

 1. Deploy both frontend and backend to Vercel
 2. Visit your frontend URL: `https://pos-laundry-eight.vercel.app`
-3. The API requests should now work without CORS errors
+3. The API requests should now work without CORS errors or 500 Internal Server Errors

 ## Additional Notes